Good Reasons to Move in Sweden

 4) It is only an hour or two away from the wonders of the rest of Europe

 Other than the rest of the Nordic countries, Sweden is only an hour or two by plane from England, Germany, Holland, France, and Russia.
 In this sense, it’s not as remote as many people think it is.
-If you aren’t already a citizen of the EU, then living in Sweden will offer you path to become a Swedish and EU citizen, meaning you can travel freely in any EU country.
+If you aren’t already a citizen of the EU, then living in Sweden will offer you a path to become a Swedish and EU citizen, meaning you can travel freely in any EU country.

 5) The Public Transport

 If you’re not a big fan of driving, then know that you can get easily get wherever you want in Sweden using their public transport system.
-In the cities, such as Stockholm, there are buses, trains, trams, and underground, and the surrounding rural areas can be easily reached for low cost by bus, train, or even plane.
+In the cities, such as Stockholm, there are buses, trains, trams, and underground, and the surrounding rural areas can be easily reached for a low cost by bus, train, or even plane.